 “Star Trek.”
 “Inception.”
 “The Matrix.”
 Even “Buffy the Vampire Slayer” leveraged the idea of an alternative universe to create compelling stories.
-Are these alternate (or parallel) universes nothing more than sci-fi worlds, or are they grounded in scientific reality?
+Are these alternate universes nothing more than sci-fi worlds, or are they grounded in scientific reality?
 If so, could inter-universal travel agencies ever emerge to offer round-trip tours of parallel points of interest?

-Not surprisingly, scientists can’t agree on alternative universe theory, often called multiverse theory.
+Not surprisingly, scientists can’t agree on an alternate universe theory, often called multiverse theory.
 Physicists like Alexander Vilenkin of Tufts University suggest that the Big Bang led to rapid inflation that’s not constant across the universe.
 While inflation has largely ceased within our cosmological view, some remote areas of the universe are still expanding, in turn driving the creation of “bubble” universes that quickly expand and begin to move away.
 Theoretically, it should be possible to observe evidence of a collision between our universe and another.

 Outer universes exist outside the human mind.
 “Star Trek’s” mirror universe is a good example of a daughter universe gone awry; differing choices in the past led to a universe in which humanity didn’t form a benevolent space-faring federation but a capricious and malicious empire.
 Characters periodically travel to this universe using either transporter technology or, in the show’s most recent iteration, the so-called “Spore Drive.”
 An 1884 story by Edwin A. Abbot called “Flatland: A Romance of Many Dimensions” took another approach by suggesting a living, breathing universe with only two dimensions.